-When it comes to storing all your vehicles and gear, the garage is the one place that requires ample space and the ability to hold many heavy materials.
-For that reason, Plywood and Drywall have been the most frequently used material to encapsulate sturdiness to your garage walls.
+The garage is the one place that requires ample space and the ability to hold many heavy materials.
+For that reason, Plywood vs Drywall have been the most frequently used material to encapsulate sturdiness to your garage walls.

-Now while Plywood and Drywall serve the same purposes when it comes to garage walls and storing heavy equipment, their costs and the methods to how they work differ greatly.
+When it comes to garage walls, Plywood and Drywall serve the same purpose.
+Here, you can store heavy equipment, their costs and the methods of how they work differ greatly.
 Furthermore, drywall and plywood also determine the visual appeal and complexion of your garage.

 To quell your doubts over what type of wall to use for your garage, here are the strengths and weaknesses of both Plywood and Drywall:

 In terms of strength and integrity ( placing shelves or items of high weight) drywall needs to be drilled through.
 To fasten shelves and hang items on to your wall, you will have to drill through your drywall.
 This should be drilled through to the wooden studs that hold the wall together.
 Drilling holes also create quite a mess as well as ruins the clean appeal of the wall in the long run.

 Plywood Garage Walls, on the other hand, is a much cleaner alternative.
 The usage of plywood to cover your walls ensures more structural strength.
 This allows support for more weight of drywall in comparison to drilling on drywall.

 To make things easier, one could easily screw objects onto the plywood walls and not damage the wall behind it.
 Plywood Garage Walls is useful for the type of garage and storage spaces where homeowners frequently hang their tools, shelves, trophies, machinery etc.

 Due to the extra strength provided by plywood, there is high resistance to dents and damage, which is something that plagues drywall.
 Impacts caused by tools, sharp objects and reckless movement of equipment can really disfigure the look of your drywall.
 This does not happen with the heavy duty plywood.